andlo/mycroft-skills-list-gitbook/skills/google-search-knowledge-graph-skill.domcross.md

 ---
-description: Search the internet using google knowledge search
+description: 'Search the internet using google knowledge search'
 ---

 ### _google-search-knowledge-graph-skill.domcross_